An upper bound on geodesic length in 2D critical first-passage percolation: Proof of Proposition (construction of the geodesic)

 We perform a modification of the environment as follows.
+Along the Jordan curve, there are potentially up to $4$ half-edges.
+For all of these, set the associated full edge to closed, if not already closed.
+In addition, set all edges whose midpoint is in $\ext(\jor_\pi)$ to closed.

+Suppose the closed dual cluster of $x_1^\star$ is unbounded in the modified environment.
+That is, there is a closed dual path $\dualp_1$ starting at $x_1^\star$ and extending to infinity.
+Let $y$ be the first intersection point of $\dualp_1$ with $\jor_\pi$, so either $y\in\wh\Z^2$ or $y$ is the midpoint of some primal edge that lies entirely on $\jor_\pi$.
+Because of \eqref{jor_pi_open}, the latter is not true, so $y\in\wh\Z^2$.
+Since $y$ is the \textit{first} intersection point of $\dualp_1$ with $\jor_\pi$, the portion of $\dualp_1$ from $x_1^\star$ to $y$ does not intersect $\pi$ and is not affected by the modification, so it is closed in the original environment.
+In addition, by \eqref{jor_pi_property}, $y$ is connected to $\dualp$ by a closed dual path in the original environment that does not intersect the geodesic.
+Therefore, $x_1^\star$ is connected to $\dualp$ by a closed dual path in the original environment that does not intersect the geodesic, as desired.

-Set each primal edge with at least one endpoint in $\ext(\JJ_\pi)$ to closed (along with the associated dual edges).
-Then, $x_1^\star$ is connected to $\dualp$ by a closed dual path in the original environment if and only if the closed dual cluster of $x_1^\star$ in the modified environment is unbounded.
-If, by way of contradiction, this is not the case, then in the modified environment, there is an open circuit $\CC$ containing $x^\star$ in its interior.
-The open circuit must lie entirely on or in the interior of $\JJ_\pi$ because all edges outside were set to closed.
-In other words, $\intr(\CC) \subseteq \intr(\JJ_\pi)$.
-Hence, both $\JJ_\pi$ and $\CC$ contain $x_1^\star$ in their interior and $x_2^\star$ in their exterior, so $e \in \JJ_\pi \cap \CC$.
-Let $W$ be the connected component of $\JJ_\pi \cap \CC$ containing $e$.
-Then, modifying $\pi$ by replacing $W$ with $\CC \setminus W$ results in a new path between the two ends (possibly changing the starting and/or end point in the case of free ends).
-Let $\pi'$ be the modified path, and let $\JJ_{\pi'}$ be the Jordan curve obtained by replacing $\pi$ with $\pi'$.
-It is straightforward to see that $\JJ_{\pi'}$ is a Jordan curve that can be obtained from $\pi'$ in the setup of Section \ref{JCcons}.
-We show that the area of $\JJ_{\pi'}$ is smaller than the area of $\JJ_\pi$, thereby obtaining a contradiction.
-The path $\pi$ cannot be the same as $\pi'$: otherwise $\CC = W$.
-But $W$ is a subset of the self-avoiding path $\pi$ and can not contain a circuit.
-By Lemma \ref{area_lemma}, it is sufficient to show that $\intr(\JJ_{\pi'}) \subseteq \intr(\JJ_\pi)$.
+The only remaining task is to argue that in the modified environment, the closed dual cluster of $x_1^\star$ is unbounded.
+Suppose not.
+Then Lemma~\ref{lem:separate_sets} gives an open circuit $\CC$ containing $x_1^\star$ in its interior.
+This open circuit must lie entirely on or in the interior of $\jor_\pi$ because all edges outside were set to closed.
+Hence $\intr(\CC) \subseteq \intr(\jor_\pi)$ by Lemma~\ref{surround_lemma}.
+In particular, both $\jor_\pi$ and $\CC$ contain $x_1^\star$ in their interior and $x_2^\star$ in their exterior, so $e \in \jor_\pi \cap \CC$.
+Let $W$ be the connected component of $\jor_\pi \cap \CC$ containing $e$.
+Then, modifying $\pi$ by replacing $W$ with $\CC \setminus W$ results in a new path between the two ends (possibly after changing the starting and/or ending point in the case of free ends).
+Let $\pi'$ be the modified path, and let $\jor_{\pi'}$ be the associated Jordan curve.
+By examining each of the cases in Section~\ref{JCcons}, it is straightforward to check that $\jor_{\pi'}\subseteq\jor_\pi\cup\CC$.
+Since $\CC$ is surrounded by $\jor_\pi$, it now follows from two applications of Lemma~\ref{surround_lemma} that $\jor_{\pi'}$ is surrounded by $\jor_\pi$.
+Clearly $\pi\ne\pi'$ (since $W\neq \CC\setminus W$), so Lemma \ref{area_lemma} tells us that the area of $\intr(\jor_{\pi'})$ is smaller than the area of $\intr(\jor_\pi)$, which contradicts minimality since $\pi'$ is open in the original environment as well. \qedsymbol